Metal outfit Defects has quickly earned a name for itself as one of the most exciting, must-see bands on the scene.

 In 2015 we changed our singer and rebranded ourselves as Shvpes.
 We toured Europe a few times, with the likes of Trivium, SikTh, Sleeping with Sirens, Of Mice & Men and Bullet for My Valentine.
 All great bands.

-Head Cave Tee 100% cotton graphic tshirt
+Head Cave Tee skull print graphic t-shirt

 Did you get to go stateside?